Precision Cotton Production

 Figure 4.
 Predator/ Lygus spp. adult densities derived from 100-ft absolute vacuum samples from Acala 1517-99 cotton in 2003, 2004 and 2005.
 Three, five and zero chlorpyrifos insecticide applications were made in 2003, 2004 and 2005, respectively.
 Lygus spp. adult densities increased as nitrogen use rates increased but predator densities remained about the same in zero and low insecticide use years.

-In 2006, very high migratory adult populations of Lygus spp. adults occured (Figure 5).
+In 2006, very high migratory adult populations of Lygus spp. adults occurred (Figure 5).
 Densities spiked at nearly six times the normal rate, 80–140/100 row-ft, while total predators/100 row-ft averaged 68.
 P/R ratios were between 0.5 and 1.02.
 Even so, there were no yield differences attributable to Lygus spp.

 Figure 5.
 Predator/Lygus spp. adult density ratios derived from 100-ft absolute vacuum samples from DP555 cotton in 2006.
 The predator/Lygus spp. adult density ratios were doubled and the Lygus spp. adult densities nearly halved in the reduced nitrogen fertilizer applications (135–80 lb N/acre).